oyyblin/galaxy-docs/doc-developer/5-guide/claim-integrate.md

     "campaign": {
       "numberID": 4018,
       "name": "New To The Galaxy?
-Start your adventure here!", "description": "Project Galaxy is a collaborative credential infrastructure that empowers brands to build better communities and products in Web3, by leveraging on and off-chain credentials into creative and influential growth campaigns.\n\nCampaigns range from on-chain (ex: depositing on the blockchain) to off-chain (Liking a Tweet, Being a Discord member or attending an AMA, etc)\n\n\nStep 1: Verify your Galaxy ID by setting a username [Here !](https://galaxy.eco/galaxyid/)\n\nStep 2: Follow us on Twitter \n[Here ! ](https://twitter.com/ProjectGalaxyHQ?s=20&t=6fgf-DUT7ikDP9Bvuem_vQ)", "thumbnail": "https://d257b89266utxb.cloudfront.net/galaxy/images/avatar/0xbb3a7bc36b5bafa7691ccb708ebf299b6d521b05-1655889591.jpg",
+Start your adventure here!", "description": "Galxe is a collaborative credential infrastructure that empowers brands to build better communities and products in Web3, by leveraging on and off-chain credentials into creative and influential growth campaigns.\n\nCampaigns range from on-chain (ex: depositing on the blockchain) to off-chain (Liking a Tweet, Being a Discord member or attending an AMA, etc)\n\n\nStep 1: Verify your Galaxy ID by setting a username [Here !](https://galxe.com/galaxyid/)\n\nStep 2: Follow us on Twitter \n[Here ! ](https://twitter.com/GalxeHQ?s=20&t=6fgf-DUT7ikDP9Bvuem_vQ)", "thumbnail": "https://d257b89266utxb.cloudfront.net/galaxy/images/avatar/0xbb3a7bc36b5bafa7691ccb708ebf299b6d521b05-1655889591.jpg",
       "numNFTMinted": 49618,
       "startTime": 1656450000,